 Rising interest rates should trigger alarm bells for people with credit card debt.
 Here’s why.

-Used to be there were a lot of fixed-rate credit cards.
+It used to be that there were a lot of fixed-rate credit cards.
 Nowadays, most have variable interest rates — and the big variable is the Fed rate.

 The current Fed rate (or federal funds rate) is 1 percent.
 By the end of the year, it’ll likely be 1.5 percent, and working its way up to 3 percent by 2019.